 Since employment opportunities in iron mining are increasingly scarce, many unemployment claim applicants relocated or opted for federally-funded job training programs.
 These programs are similar to an MN unemployment extension as they are part of Trade Readjustment Allowances (TRA).

 TRA provided payments to qualified unemployment applicants who have exhausted their regular unemployment insurance.
 A condition for this federal unemployment extension in MN was unemployment claimants must have lost their job due to foreign imports.

 The training-related unemployment benefits extension provides qualified unemployment applicants with:

-To be eligible for an MN unemployment compensation extension, you must fulfill all the qualifications of the specific unemployment extension.
-Both the iron range unemployment benefits extension and TRA require unemployment claims applicants to be affected workers of the domestic steel crisis – iron miners and former employees of businesses that provided goods and services to the mining industry.
-Qualified unemployment applicants must have exhausted their regular unemployment insurance to qualify for either unemployment extension in MN.
+Both the iron range unemployment benefits extension and TRA required unemployment claims applicants to be affected workers of the domestic steel crisis – iron miners and former employees of businesses that provided goods and services to the mining industry.

 Past Federal Unemployment Extensions in Minnesota

 During high rates of unemployment, Extended Benefits (EB) are activated in Minnesota.
 This federal unemployment extension allows qualified unemployment applicants to receive extra weeks of compensation payments.
 When the state’s unemployment rate is low or manageable, this unemployment benefits extension is not available.